|

 in city engineering, acting as City Engineer, Codes Administrator, or Building Official for 10

 While still maintaining working relationships with cities, REO added focus in other areas.
-REO/OCS
+REO

 in areas such as flood zone analysis, forensic investigation of contract failures, codes analysis